bcnmy/docs/docs/Guides/V2Upgrade.md

     txList.push(transaction) // any transaction user needs to combine const partialUserOp = await biconomySmartAccount.buildUserOp(txList);
   ```
-- If user wants to upgrade the acount explicitly by doing a transaction then `updateImplementationUserOp` method can be used which returns the partial userOp directly.
+- If user wants to only upgrade the account then `updateImplementationUserOp` method can be used which returns the partial userOp directly.
   ```tsx
     const partialUserOp = await biconomySmartAccount.updateImplementationUserOp()
     console.log('partial userOp', partialUserOp)